ldapple99/personal-website/content/posts/2023/02/confusion-of-the-month-esoteric-programming-languages-what-are-they-why.md

 ### Conclusion

 So all-in-all, most Esoteric Programming Languages are there to just to poke fun at the very nature of various programming languages and are there for amusement.
-Although after learning about them, I am now able to think "At least I didn't have to program this in *Chicken*" after finishing up any challenges in my future as a programmer. :satisfied: :chicken:
+Although after learning about them, I am now able to think "At least I didn't have to program this in *CHICKEN*" after finishing up any challenges in my future as a programmer. :satisfied: :chicken: